 - Pure vanilla extract - snickerdoodle cookie dough is based on a vanilla sugar cookie, so the vanilla quality is important.
 I like this Madagascar Bourbon Vanilla extract.

-- Pumpkin pie spice - use your favorite brand, or make your own from a blend of 1 part nutmeg, clove and allspice with 2 parts cinnamon and ginger.
+- Pumpkin pie spice - use your favorite brand, or make your own from a blend of 1 part nutmeg, clove and allspice with 2 parts ginger and 3 parts cinnamon.

-- Cinnamon sugar - the cinnamon sugar coating gives these cookies a nice crackled top and adds slight crunch with more cinnamon flavour.
-It's kinda like a pumpkin snickerdoodle cookie!
+- Cinnamon sugar - the cinnamon sugar coating gives these cookies a nice crackled top and adds slight crunch with more cinnamon flavor.
+It's kind of like a pumpkin snickerdoodle cookie!

 - STEP 1).
 Brown the butter.
 Place butter in a saucepan over medium heat until melted and then continue to cook while stirring occasionally until butter begins to bubble and crackle as the moisture boils off.
 Keep cooking with frequent stirring until it turns a deep golden color.
 A dense foam will form at the surface when it is nearly ready.
 Pour it into a large mixing bowl, then let it cool for 15-20 minutes.